nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 **Command**: `prog edit [/p PROG_INDEX] /ad DAY_NAME /e /n EXERCISE_NAME /s SETS /r REPS /w WEIGHT /c CALORIES /e ...`

 **Example**: `prog edit /p 1 /ad Cardio /e /n Dumbbell squat /w 10 /r 15 /s 10 /c 100 /e /n Kettlebell swing /w 10 /r 15 /s 10 /c 100`

+> **Warning:** users should note that copy pasting this directly into terminal will break it into a multi-line input, which BuffBuddy does not recognize as a valid command.
+>
+> Please copy paste the command into a text editor such as Notepad and fix the formatting before pasting it into the terminal.

 ```
 ==================================================